Skilled Migration Overview

-To apply for a Skilled Independent Visa application you must have a skills assessment in one of the occupations listed at: https://www.legislation.gov.au/Details/F2018L00299
+To apply for a Skilled Visa you must have a Skills Assessment in one of the occupations on the applicable Skilled Occupation List.

 Step 2: Obtain a positive Skills Assessment in your nominated occupation

-Each nominated occupation has an independent relevant assessing authority which is authorised to assess your skills for migration purposes (e.g., the skills assessing authority for IT professionals is the Australian Computer Society).
+Each nominated occupation has an independent relevant Skills Assessing Authority authorised to assess your skills for skilled visa.

 Step 3: Complete an English Language test

-A general level IELTS English test is required to claim any points for English under the skills points test (even where you are the holder of a native English speaking country passport).
+A general level IELTS English Test (or equivalent acceptable English test) is required to claim any points for English under the skills points test (even where you are the holder of a native English speaking country passport).
 A score of 7.0 gives you 10 points and a score of 8.0 gives you 20 points.
-English scores must be achieved in all 4 sections of the test to be awarded points (e.g., 7.0 in reading, writing, listening, speaking).
+English scores must be achieved in all 4 sections of the test to be awarded points.

 Step 4: Lodge an Expression of Interest (EOI)